amarchan1998/finding_home/README.md

-# finding_home
+# Finding Home in Exile: Perspectives on Migration Empirics
 My thesis for my degree of Economics BA.
+This repository contains the data analysis for my paper.